ricocrescenzio95/SUITextField/README.md

 ## Known Issues

-- When an external keyboard is connected and the software keyboard is hidden, on iOS 15 there is small layout jump when switching from a text field with custom input view and one with normal software keyboard
+- When an external keyboard is connected and the software keyboard is hidden, on iOS 13/15 there are small layout jumps when switching from a text fields
-- On iOS 14 this behavior is worse: sometimes the system tries to re-layout the component infinitely, leading to a stack overflow and crash!
+- On iOS 14 this behavior is worse: the system tries to re-layout the component infinitely!
 Need to understand what actually happens under the hood...

 ## Found a bug or want new feature?